aderussell/ARNoteTakingViewController/README.md

 The view controller works like any other and can be created simply by calling `init`.

 ## Using the popover controller
-There is a supplied method `+ (UIPopoverController *)notesViewPopoverWithContentSize:(CGSize)size;` that should be used when a popover is required as opoosed to creating an ARNoteTakingViewController and embedding in a UIPopoverController yourself.
+There is a supplied method `+ (UIPopoverController *)notesViewPopoverWithContentSize:(CGSize)size;` that should be used when a popover is required as opposed to creating an ARNoteTakingViewController and embedding in a UIPopoverController yourself.

 ## Handling
 ARNoteTakingViewController has a property that allows you to add a block to be notified when the view controller is dismiised.